rcbops/openstack-ops/README.md

 $ shelob.sh -v VLAN -i NIC -s SOURCEIP -d DESTIP -l LISTFILE

-    All parameters are required.
+    SRCIP and DESTIP are optional.
+They have defaults which can be overridden.

     - LISTFILE should contain IP addresses or hostnames of remote systems to test.
-    - SOURCEIP and DESTIP should be two unused addresses within the same network
     - NIC is pretty self-explanatory.

     This script will configure a local VLAN-tagged interface, then connect remotely to each system listed in LISTFILE, configure another tagged interface, then ping across in order to definitively test connectivity.

+    Script attempts to detect duplicate IP addresses so it doesn't stomp on others.